Ram Jethmalani: Political career

 Jethmalani's experience during the partition as a refugee led him to advocate for better relations between India and Pakistan, which he sought throughout his political career.
 He contested as an independent candidate from Ulhasnagar supported both by the Shiv Sena and Bharatiya Jan Sangh but he lost the elections.
 During the emergency period of 1975–1977, he was the chairman of the Bar Association of India.
 He heavily criticised then Prime Minister of India, Indira Gandhi.
 An arrest warrant was issued against him from Kerala which was stayed by the Bombay high court when over three hundred lawyers, led by Nani Palkhivala, appeared for him.
-However, the stay was nullified by the habeas corpus judgment in Additional District Magistrate of Jabalpur v.
+However, the stay was nullified by the habeas corpus judgement in Additional District Magistrate of Jabalpur v.
 Shiv Kant Shukla.
 Jethmalani exiled himself in Canada carrying on his campaign against the emergency.
 He returned to India ten months later after the emergency was lifted.
 While in Canada, his candidature for the Parliament was filed from the Bombay North-West constituency.
 He won the election and retained the seat in 1980 general elections, but lost to Sunil Dutt in 1985.
 In the 1977 general elections after the emergency, he won against then serving Union law minister H. R. Gokhale from Bombay in the Lok Sabha elections, and hence started his political career as a parliamentarian.
 However he was not made law minister himself as Morarji Desai disapproved of his lifestyle.

 He became a member of the Rajya Sabha in 1988 and the Union minister of law, justice and company affairs in 1996, in the cabinet of Atal Bihari Vajpayee.
 During the second tenure of Atal Bihari Vajpayee, in 1998, he was given the portfolio of Union minister of urban affairs and employment.
 But on 13 October 1999 he was again sworn in as the Union minister for law, justice and company affairs.
 He was asked to resign by the prime minister following differences with then chief justice of India Adarsh Sein Anand and Attorney General of India Soli Sorabjee.
 He was inducted into the cabinet on home Minister Lal Krishna Advani's insistence.

 He had also announced his candidature for President of India stating: "I owe it to the nation to offer my services".
 He launched his own political fronts, the Bharat Mukti Morcha, as a "mass movement" in 1987.
 In 1995, he launched his own political party called the Pavitra Hindustan Kazhagam, with the motto to achieve "transparency in functioning of Indian democracy".